kuzzleio/documentation/src/api/1/controller-security/validate-credentials/index.md

 {{{since "1.0.0"}}}

-Check if the provided credentials are well-formed.
+Checks if the provided credentials are well-formed.
 Does not actually save credentials.

 ---